WebAssembly/spec/spectec/test-prose/TEST.md

 8. Return ?().

 packfield_ storagetype_u0 val_u1
-1. Let val be val_u1.
-2. If the type of storagetype_u0 is valtype, then:
+1. If the type of storagetype_u0 is valtype, then:
   a.
+Let val be val_u1.
+  b.
 Return val.
+2. Assert: Due to validation, the type of storagetype_u0 is packtype.
+3. Let packtype be storagetype_u0.
-3. Assert: Due to validation, val_u1 is of the case CONST.
+4. Assert: Due to validation, val_u1 is of the case CONST.
-4. Let (numtype_0.CONST i) be val_u1.
+5. Let (numtype_0.CONST i) be val_u1.
-5. Assert: Due to validation, (numtype_0 is I32).
+6. Assert: Due to validation, (numtype_0 is I32).
-6. Assert: Due to validation, the type of storagetype_u0 is packtype.
-7. Let packtype be storagetype_u0.
-8. Return (PACK packtype $wrap__(32, $psize(packtype), i)).
+7. Return (PACK packtype $wrap__(32, $psize(packtype), i)).

 unpackfield_ storagetype_u0 sx_u1? fieldval_u2
-1. If sx_u1? is not defined, then:
+1. If (the type of storagetype_u0 is valtype and the type of fieldval_u2 is val), then:
   a.
-Assert: Due to validation, the type of fieldval_u2 is val.
-  b.
 Let val be fieldval_u2.
-  c.
-Assert: Due to validation, the type of storagetype_u0 is valtype.
-  d.
-Return val.
-2. Else:
-  a.
-Let ?(sx) be sx_u1?.
   b.
+If sx_u1? is not defined, then:
+    1) Return val.
-Assert: Due to validation, fieldval_u2 is of the case PACK.
+2. Assert: Due to validation, fieldval_u2 is of the case PACK.
-  c.
-Let (PACK packtype i) be fieldval_u2.
+3. Let (PACK packtype i) be fieldval_u2.
+4. Assert: Due to validation, sx_u1? is defined.
+5. Let ?(sx) be sx_u1?.
-  d.
-Assert: Due to validation, (storagetype_u0 is packtype).
+6. Assert: Due to validation, (storagetype_u0 is packtype).
-  e.
-Return (I32.CONST $extend__($psize(packtype), 32, sx, i)).
+7. Return (I32.CONST $extend__($psize(packtype), 32, sx, i)).

 funcsxa externaddr_u0*
 1. If (externaddr_u0* is []), then: